mistermania64/Hospitality-Occupancy-Sensor/README.md

 Dear Luis Garcia and and rest of Corserva/EntryReady,

 You may find the assembly instructions on both the software and hardware sides of the occupancy sensor project you have sponsored below.
-We may add more sections and information about what this document contains as we proceed further into writing.

-This README does not contain the software engineering notes as I do not have the knowledge to add highlighting and comments to this document if such an ability exists.
-I'll leave my notes and highlighting to the Google Docs documentation, which I am also editing as well.

-We’ll also include a disclaimer about how Corserva plans to use the sensors with a server instead of a Raspberry Pi which is what we have used for this project.
-We’ll add some heartfelt letter about how it was an honor to work for you on our Senior Design project here, but that’ll be later.

-This document is a work in progress, so if you have any concerns to address, highlighting and commenting on this document will be much faster than by email or by addressing it in the weekly meeting.
+This document is similar to the PDF documentation sent with this project.
+This README, as well as the PDF, detail the steps used to replicate the hardware and software assembly for testing the project.

+This README, as well as the PDF documentation, does not cover the website functionality nor server implementation.
+The website was later listed as a secondary requirement in the project’s final weeks and server implementation was never included in our project scope.
+Do not attempt to contact us to work on this project further as we are no longer under an educational obligation to work for you anymore.

+On behalf of the rest of the team, thank you for sponsoring this project that we can claim as our senior project.
+We completed the project to the best of our abilities and we hope that you may use our project to further benefit the company in the future, whether that will be the documentation, sensor hardware, the website, or other parts of the project that we spent since last September working on.
+We wish you all the best of luck with your future projects.

 Yours Truly,